Fxby16/2D_Game_Engine/README.md

 # 2D Game Engine
-A work-in-progress 2D game engine made in c++ using opengl.
+A work-in-progress 2D game engine made in c++ and opengl.

 ## Build
 Run `make` to get the executable.
 If not specified, the program will be compiled in debug mode.
 To get better performance use `make DEBUG=0`